 Though there are services offering counselling for children and young people many have a specific criteria which needs to be met i.e diagnosed mental health problem, being in receipt of certain benefits or the local authority have a statutory duty to assist.
 However there are a large proportion of children, young people and their families, in and around the city of Hull, that do not meet these criteria and they are not in a position to pay for private therapy, which is often all that is available to them.
 Therefore we are constantly seeking external funding from charities and other grant providers in order to provide free access to our services for anyone living in Hull who meets the above criteria.
 The number of sessions offered will depend on the funds available at the time and the needs of the individual, therefore each applicant will be considered on an individual basis.

-We have already received £5,000 from the Sir James Reckitt Charity which provided 15 young people living in Hull with counselling that they would otherwise have been unable to fund.
+We have already received monies from Sir James Reckitt Charity, Neil Hudgel Charitable Trust, All Awards, Big Lottery and Children In Need, all of which provided many young people living in Hull with counselling that they would otherwise have been unable to fund.

 In addition as we are a ‘not for profit’ organisation half of any profits made will be set-aside and put in to this fund to which clients who meet the above criteria can apply.